 The study was based on a case study design.
-The case study was Buyanja B.C.S.
-The research involved use of simple random sampling technique with open and closed ended questionnaires for the purpose of collection data on the study.
-Interviews were conducted to supplement data got from questionnaires and review of literature from textbooks, journals, newspapers for secondary data.
+The case study covered selected schools in Mpigi district.
+The research used a simple random sampling technique with open and closed ended questionnaires for the purpose of collection data on the study.
+An interview was conducted to supplement data which was got from questionnaires and review of literature from textbooks, journals, newspapers for secondary data.